NSO-developer/nso-memory-utilization-tool/README.md

 ## Data Collection Source
 * The Memory Allocated is taking the value in "writeable/private" from pmap command.(Suggestion from Magnus Thoang from Architect Support Team).
 This gives us the actually allocated memory for each process without shared memory.
 * The Physical Memory Used is from "VmRSS" in "/proc/$pid/status"
+* "CommitLimit" from "/proc/meminfo" as memory allocation limit.
+* "Committed_AS" from "/proc/meminfo" for global allocated memory across the system.

 ## Example Usage